tfwio/sd-ext/SD-Addin/AnotherThemeTool/source/README.md

 ## How to customize the theme

-- Export a theme file from the Tools-Memu.
+- Export a theme file from the Tools-Menu.
 - Import the theme back into SD through the same menu.
 - Open the file in a text editor
     - Incidentally, when you load the file in SharpDevelop's text-editor, it ignores changes for some reason...
 So you may as well use another text editor for now...